NCGAS/Metagenomic-analysis-workshop/README.md

 |12:45pm        |Final Remarks                                              |Tom   |
 |1:00pm        |Lunch: On your own, there are a couple restaurants nearby you can check out.
 A few of them are listed in the Welcome document given during registration                                          |      |
 |               |                                                           |      |

+# Presentations
+Work in progress, a link will be up soon!

 # Contact us
 If you have any questions, email us at help@ncgas.org.  \
 Website https://ncgas.org/